ianforrest/portfolio/src/pages/blog/2020-03-08-how-to-use-google-analytics-without-being-a-creep.md

 If you run a website that doesn’t meet that criteria, you don’t have to comply with the CCPA, but you should ask yourself whether your own values align with the data you’re collecting about your website visitors and storing on a server of which you have no visibility.

-In short, don’t wait for state legislation to make you stop acting like a creep.
+In short, don’t wait for state or provincial legislation to make you stop acting like a creep.
 You can not be a creep whenever you’d like to start.

 Most of the risk in accidentally collecting personal information comes in how you build your website and the features within it, not how you set up your Google Analytics property.